halfdane/dsedley/content/publications/articles.md

 ## ‘Marcus Aurelius on physics’
 in M. Van Ackeren (ed.)
 A Companion to Marcus Aurelius (Oxford 2012), 396-407

-## ‘Antiochus as historian of Philosophy’
+## ‘Antiochus as historian of philosophy’
 in D. Sedley (ed.)
 The Philosophy of Antiochus (Cambridge 2012), 80-103

 ## ‘Aristotle on place’